OpenAPI/Swagger Integration

 Required Properties

-The [Required] attribute currently doesn't set the required array in OpenAPI schemas.
-Required properties should be handled at the schema level by Swashbuckle's base functionality.
+The [Required] attribute does not currently set the required array in OpenAPI schemas.
+That is handled by Swashbuckle's base functionality.

-Attributes like [RequiredIf] don't affect OpenAPI schemas as they represent runtime conditional logic.
+Attributes like [RequiredIf] and custom validators do not affect OpenAPI schemas - they represent runtime conditional logic.

 Troubleshooting